 When change creates challenges, Intellis advisory services expertly guide revenue cycle, HIM and HIT Solutions

 Navigating the M&A Process

-Consolidation in healthcare has been a trend for years now.
+Consolidation in healthcare is a continuing trend.
 According to research by the Physician’s Advocacy Institute, the number of hospital-acquired physician practices increased by 70% from 2012 to 2018, and a report from PwC found that hospital merger and acquisition deal volume grew 19 percent from 2018 to 2019.

 Maximizing Value-Based Reimbursement